 What are the possible side effects of anakinra (Kineret)?

-- nausea or diarrhea;
+- fever or chills;

 What is the most important information I should know about anakinra (Kineret)?

 You should not use this medicine if you are allergic to medicines that contain E. coli bacteria proteins, or if you have an active infection.